busbud/firely/README.md

 - A `firely-config.json` file that will contains the type of items, the keys, and the default value
 - A call to `Firely.setup(Context context)` from the `Application.onCreate()` method
 - One proguard rule
+- Set `apply plugin: 'com.google.gms.google-services'` in your build.gradle file
+- Make sure you have a `google-services.json` provided by Firebase in your project

 `firely-config.json` file is organized in 3 main sections (for us, but it can have the "names" you want):
 - Feature Flags